Abanoubyousef29/SWAGLAPS/README.md

 ## Usage
-* User Guide: Refer to the User Guide for detailed information on how to use the saucedemo application.
+* User Guide: Refer to the User Guide for detailed information on how to use the SWAGLAPS application.

 ## Contributing
 * We welcome contributions from the community.
-To contribute to saucedemo, follow these steps:
+To contribute to SWAGLAPS, follow these steps:

 ## Fork the repository.
 * Create a new branch for your feature or bug fix.
 * Make your changes and submit a pull request.

 ## License
-* saucedemo is licensed under the Sauce Labs License.
+* SWAGLAPS is licensed under the Sauce Labs License.